 The study consisted in 154 extractions of erupted teeth and 48 surgical extractions of retained teeth.
 The procedure was performed under local anesthesia on an outpatient basis.
 After each tooth extraction or surgical extraction the alveolus was filled with non-absorbable bone wax to seal the interrupted vessels of the bone.
 The wax consisted of 80% beeswax and 20% isopropropyl palmitate.
-The wound of the mucous membrane was sutured, which prevented the space left after the tooth was removed, mechanically blocking bleeding from soft tissues (Fig. 1).
+The wound of the mucous membrane was sutured, which prevented the wax from falling out too quickly and closed the space left after the tooth was removed, mechanically blocking bleeding from soft tissues (Fig. 1).
 The procedures were performed before noon to enable an hour observation of the patient following the procedure.